vmware-archive/gemfire-greenplum-examples/parentchild/README.md

         $ scripts/stopAll.sh

-This example is a simple demonstration on basic Gemfire-Greenplum connector
+This example is a simple demonstration on basic GemFire-Greenplum connector